easybuilders/easybuild/docs/Contributing-back.rst

 your future self will thank you.

-.. _contributing_back_creating_pull_requests_commit:
+.. _contributing_creating_pull_requests_commit:

 Committing your changes
 +++++++++++++++++++++++

 To 'save' your changes, you should create one or more *commits* in the branch you created.
-It is recommended to make separate commits for different 'units of work'.
+We recommended making separate commits for different 'units of work'.

 First, make sure you have checked out the branch were you want to commit the changes to.

-For example, to commit changes to the ``mybranch`` branch:
+For example, to prepare for committing changes to the ``mybranch`` branch:

 .. code:: shell